kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 </Page>
 ```

-Notice that blue `Grid` containing the "Top Area" `TextBlock` is beneath the status bar text and is being obscured by the Dynamic Island area of the iPhone 15:
+Notice the blue `Grid` containing the "Top Area" `TextBlock` is beneath the status bar text and is being obscured by the Dynamic Island area of the iPhone 15:

 ![Unsafe Top](/assets/images/safearea/safearea-unsafe-top.png)